One of the huge aspects of modern sales and marketing is email outreach.

-As is established earlier, your recipients might be receiving tons of emails on a regular basis, so it is very easy for your follow-up email to get lost in the pile.
+As is established earlier, your recipients might be receiving tons of emails on a regular basis, so it is very easy for your follow-up email to get lost in a pile.

-Not to forget, that even if they remember you, they might not want to open your email because they very much predict what it is about, more true for post-purchase emails.
+Not to forget that even if they remember you, they might not want to open your email because they very much predict what it is about, which is more true for post-purchase emails.

 So, how can you increase the likelihood of your emails being opened?

 Well, just like any other email, you need to craft a subject line that is powerful, relevant, and contextual.

 First of all, it is important that you write your subject line after writing the body of your follow-up email.

 This way, you can ensure that you are writing more relevant, eye-catching subjects and also make sure to match it with what you wrote in the body of the email.

 Have a look at the 101+ Catchy Follow-Up Email Subject Lines.